Technical Deep Dive

 3. Scan the export QR code from your old phone

-4. Enter your PIN to decrypt and restore your identity and contacts encryption key
+4. Enter your password (minimum 8 characters) to decrypt both layers and restore your identity

 5. Contacts are now decryptable and your identity is restored